vogt4nick/dequindre/readme.md

                |_|
 ```

-Dequindre (_deh-KWIN-der_) is a lightweight scheduler for simple workflows and data pipelines.
-Dequindre has no python dependencies, leverages conda environments, and is designed to be functional on Windows, Mac OS X, and Linux machines.
+Dequindre (_deh-KWIN-der_) is a minimalist scheduler for workflow automation.
+Dequindre makes it easy to configure, test, and deploy POC data pipelines.
+It also functions as a learning tool for students and professionals without the time or resources to setup the requisite architecture for a production data pipeline.